sunflowerdeath/gnoll/README.md

 Format source code using [Prettier](https://prettier.io/).

-If you want to change Prettier settings, you can create `.prettierrc` (JSON fromat) or `prettier.config.js` (JS module) in your project.
+If you want to change Prettier settings, you can create `.prettierrc` (JSON format) or `prettier.config.js` (JS module) in your project.

 ## Included loaders